 Northrop Grumman began work on the first test-bed aircraft in May 2008 and the first flight of the E-8C JSTARS with the new engines took place in December 2008.

 The radar system is produced by Northrop Grumman Norden Systems.
 A 24ft antenna is installed on the underside of the aircraft, which is mechanically swivelled and pointed to scan in elevation, and scans electronically in azimuth to determine the location and heading of moving targets.

 The main operating modes of the radar are wide area surveillance, fixed target indication, synthetic aperture radar, moving target indicator and target classification modes.

-The US Air Force has awarded Northrop Grumman a contract to develop the next generation JSTARS as part of the radar technology insertion programme (RTIP).
+The USAF awarded Northrop Grumman a contract to develop the next generation JSTARS as part of the radar technology insertion programme (RTIP).
 The new much more powerful radar will be an electronically scanned 2D X-band active aperture radar which will have a helicopter detection mode and inverse synthetic aperture (ISAR) imaging capability, as well as MTI (moving target indicator) mode, allowing real-time imaging of moving objects.

 The weather radar system was upgraded in 2004-05.

 In August 2017, Northrop Grumman was contracted to upgrade existing radio terminals and replace with air force tactical receive system-ruggedized (AFTRS-R) terminals.